 Jackson, Kentucky win 3rd in row, top No. 19 Tennessee 70-55

-Up 15 at the break, Kentucky got the lead to 60-40 midway through the second half.
+Up 15 at halftime, Kentucky got the lead to 60-40 midway through the second half.

-“We’re a good defensive team,” said Calipari.
-“We knew this was going to be hand-to-hand combat.
-(Tennessee has) a chance to be in the Final Four.
-We came in here and did it.
-They weren’t at their best today.
-We were at our best.

-“I don’t even know our record.
-I just coach them to get better,” he said.

 STILL OUT